dotnet/runtime/src/coreclr/debug/ee/amd64/gen_amd64InstrDecode/README.md

 For the case where the opSize 0x66 prefix is present with a `rep*` prefix, the `rep*` prefix is used to encode `pp`.

-For the `VEX*` and `XOP*` maps this is the encoded opcode from the instruction shifted left by 4 bits or'ed with `pp`.
+For the `VEX*` maps this is the encoded opcode from the instruction shifted left by 4 bits or'ed with `pp`.

 #### Identifying sets of instructions

 For most instructions, the `opCodeExt` will uniquely identify the instruction.

-For many instructions, `modrm.reg` is used to uniquely identify the instruction.
+For many instructions, `modrm.reg` is used to help uniquely identify the instruction.
 These instruction typically change mnemonic and behavior as `modrm.reg` changes.
 These become problematic, when the form of these instructions vary.